echao04-sudo/rain-city-roads/README.md

 pip install pandas scipy matplotlib
 ```

-flake8 is optional, only if you want to check the style.

 ## Data

 The data files are way too big to put in here so you have to download them